Case ongoing

 S v MoJ [2022]

-The latest in a series of settlements against G4S and/or the MOJ concerning assaults on child detainees in Medway Secure Training Centre.
+The latest in a series of successful settlements against G4S and/or the MOJ concerning assaults on child detainees in Medway Secure Training Centre.
 This case concerned an assault on a girl, which took place after the contract to G4S was removed.
-A settlement was achieved.

 R v HMCTS [2022]

-The Court Service failed to inform the YOI where our vulnerable client was detained that bail had been granted, leading to him being unlawfully detained for an extra 4 days.
-Settlement was achieved.
+The Court Service failed to inform the Young Offender’s Institute where our vulnerable client was detained that bail had been granted, leading to him being unlawfully detained for an extra 4 days.
+A successful settlement was achieved.

 Jason Lennon, deceased [2022]

 Highly critical inquest verdict returned in relation to this death following unauthorised restraint by security guards combined with failures by East London Foundation NHS Trust to provide mental health care to a patient experiencing a mental health crisis.
-Related civil proceedings are on-going.
+The claim concluded with both the security firm and the Trust compensating the family.

 E v G4S and the YJB [2021]